tasoftch/skyline-modules/README.md

 # Skyline Modules
 The modules package can be used to split a large application into smaller partitions.

 #### What are modules?
 Modules are directories containing information for compiling and delivering your contents.
+There are no modules "available" in the application, because the modules specify additional information only.
+Each module must specify one or more deciders.
+A decider is asked, if a module should be selected under specific circumstances.
+The decider itself does not know, for which module it is deciding.

 #### What does a module?
 In the SkylineAppData you define templates, rendering, routing and component information.